scharris/sqljson-query/README.md

         fieldExpressions: ["priority"], // Include any properties wanted from intermediate table here.
         parentTables: [
           {
-            // No "referenceName" property is given, so contents are "inlined" into the intermediate table.
+            // No "referenceName" property is given, so contents are "inlined" into the intermediate table output.
             table: "reference",         // The "other" entity in the many-many relationship
             fieldExpressions: ["publication"]
           }